£9.99 | $0.00

 13 February 2006

 Rogue State and its author came to sudden international attention when Osama Bin Laden quoted the book publicly in January 2006, propelling the book to the top of the bestseller charts in a matter of hours.
-This book is a revised and updated version of the edition Bin Laden referred to in his address.
+It is an essential guide to the misdamenours of the world's only superpower.

 'After reading Rogue State, it is impossible to hang fast to the comforting illusion that the ‘American Way‘ is some kind of enlightenment‘ - Will Self in The New Statesman